 clone

-Clones multiple GitHub repositories for a given user.
+Clones multiple GitHub repositories for a user or organization.

 Usage